 What Is Melasma?

 Melasma is a skin condition characterized by brown or gray-brown patches that typically appear on the face, particularly the cheeks, forehead, bridge of the nose, and upper lip.
-Melasma appears when hyperactive pigment-producing cells are triggered by factors such as hormonal fluctuations and sun exposure, and it can also appear on other parts of the body, such as the neck and arms.
+Melasma appears when hyperactive pigment cells (melanocytes), which are responsible for melanin production, are triggered by factors such as hormonal fluctuations and sun exposure, and it can also appear on other parts of the body, such as the neck and arms.

 Who Gets Melasma?